vsheg/intermediate-ml/2c-quantile/index.typ

 )

 == Laplace distribution
-Quadratic loss is derived from assuming a Gaussian distribution of $Y$ when maximizing likelihood.
-Similarly, absolute loss comes from assuming a Laplace distribution:
+Quadratic loss is derived from assuming a Gaussian distribution of $Y$.
+Formally, absolute loss comes from assuming a Laplace distribution of $Y$:

 #margin[
   Median is more robust to outliers than mean: